-Our Money and Digital service is here to help you with money matters, access to digital equipment, support if you find it hard to use the internet, or options for improving your mental health and wellbeing.
+Our financial and digital inclusion service is here to help you with money matters, support if you find it hard to use the internet, or options for improving your mental health and wellbeing.

 There‘s a whole range of free, confidential support and services that we can connect you to, provided by us and our specialist partners.

 Find out more about how we can help you

 Whether you need a bit of a refresher or you’re a complete beginner, we have 1-2-1 training available to help you learn or improve your skills.